jsk-ros-pkg/jsk_aerial_robot/robots/beetle/README.md

 ```
 Then, follow the instructions below:
 - Install acados itself: Please follow the instructions on the acados website https://docs.acados.org/installation/index.html
-- Install Python interface: Please follow the instructions on the acados website https://docs.acados.org/python_interface/index.html
+- Install Python interface: Please follow the instructions on the acados website https://docs.acados.org/python_interface/index.html, but don't create virtual env in step 2.
+The virtual env has compatibility problem with ROS env.
-- Pay attention that you must execute the step 6 in https://docs.acados.org/python_interface/index.html to install t_renderer.
+- Pay attention that you must execute the step 5 in https://docs.acados.org/python_interface/index.html to test the installation.
+This step should automatically install t_renderer.
+If something wrong, please follow step 6 to manually install t_renderer.

 ### 2. install the ros related packages